awsdocs/aws-storagegateway-user-guide/doc_source/initiator-connection-common.md

 1. Choose the **Details** tab and confirm that **iSCSI CHAP authentication** is set to **true**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/chaps-volume-true.png)

-**To configure CHAP for a VTL device target on the AWS Storage Gateway console**
+**To configure CHAP for a VTL device target on the Storage Gateway console**

 In this procedure, you specify two secret keys that are used to read and write to a virtual tape\.
 These same keys are used in the procedure to configure the client initiator\.